albirrkarim/mozilla-hubs-installation-detailed/README.md

       else: ""
 ```

-4. upFind on google how to install coturn, and manage it
+4. Find on google how to install coturn, and manage it

 5. Edit the Dialog configuration file *turnserver.conf* and update the PostgreSQL database connection string to use the *coturn* schema from the Reticulum database:
 ```